gaikwad-kunal/Automation-Using-Alexa-Raspberry-Pi/README.md

-# An Automation Using Alexa Raspberry PiRaspberry Pi
+# An Automation Using Alexa Raspberry Pi
 ## Overview
 This project aims to create a voice-enabled smart speaker prototype using Raspberry Pi, integrating custom voice assistance functionalities.
 The goal is to develop a versatile automation solution that leverages Raspberry Pi's capabilities for voice interaction.